 Separation anxiety symptoms in dogs

 All dogs are different – they may show one, some or all of the below behaviours in response to your leaving them at home.
-And, some dog breeds are predisposed to nervous behaviours, which this can make separation anxiety worse.
+And, some dog breeds are predisposed to nervous behaviours, which can make separation anxiety worse.

 - Try to break out of your house or yard when left alone (searching for you)